-The broader indices were trading in red; the BSE Mid cap index was down by 0.34%, while Small cap index was down by 0.13%.
+The broader indices were trading in green; the BSE Mid cap index was up by 1.00%, while Small cap index was up by 0.66%.